Perfect5th/simple-site/README.md

 ## Custom CSS and Javascript

 For those of you who really want to feel the pain, put your css files in `./css` and your javascript in `./js`.
 Both will get deployed with your static site and loaded for every page.
+Similarly, make sure they end with `.css` and `.js`, respectively.

 Things I may or may not do:
   * templates